cilium/cilium/Documentation/operations/upgrade.rst

   IPv6 masquerading in the roadmap.
 * ``enable-ipv4-masquerade``: This option enables/disables masquerading for IPv4 traffic
   and has the same desired effect as ``masquerade`` option.
+* ``cni.exclusive``: Use to toggle Cilium installing itself as the only available CNI plugin on all nodes.

 Removed Options
 ~~~~~~~~~~~~~~~